 1. Incision discomfort.
 This is dull and constant and will actually subside significantly over the first 12 hours, becoming more of an ache.
-In order to both prevent and treat pain you will receive intravenous medications followed later by oral medications.
-Your incisional pain is prevented by long acting local numbing medicines as well as by an intravenous medications including Toradol and if needed narcotics.
+In order to both prevent and treat the pain, you will receive intravenous medications followed later by oral medications.
+Your incisional pain is prevented by long-acting local numbing medicines as well as by an intravenous medication including Toradol and if needed narcotics.
 For any “breakthrough” pain that the Toradol does not prevent, you will receive a morphine-like substance called Dilaudid in your IV.
-You can use the Dilaudid until you are taking things by mouth, when you will begin using the Percocet.
-If you are not having significant incisional pain, try to minimize use of Dilaudid and Percocet as these drugs will slow the bowels from pumping and can delay and prolong the cramping phase. - these medications are given by nursing staff about every 6 hours until you begin eating.
+You can use the Dilaudid until you are taking things by mouth when you will begin using the Percocet.
+If you are not having significant incisional pain, try to minimize the use of Dilaudid and Percocet as these drugs will slow the bowels from pumping and can delay and prolong the cramping phase. – these medications are given by nursing staff about every 6 hours until you begin eating.
 Thereafter you receive medications orally to continue to prevent the pain.
-When you go home you will may to take Aleve (with food) and Tylenol to prevent the pain for the first three days.
+When you go home you may take Aleve (with food) and Tylenol to prevent the pain for the first three days.
 The incisional pain from laparoscopic surgery is minimal after a few hours, and many patients use none of their prescribed Percocet at home.
 If you have a vertical open laparotomy incision, you will wake up with a binder (like a girdle) compressing your abdomen.
 Keep this binder centered over your incision to keep comfortable pressure on it.
 Use the binder at home only if you still want to, but keep it on in the hospital.
 Your incision should cause less pain every day, and not require Vicodin after a few days.

 2. Intestinal cramps.
 After surgery, your bowels quit pumping.
 About 12-36 hours after surgery, it is normal to go through a 2-4 hour cramping phase as the gut resumes pumping.
 Some people experience no cramps, and only a very few will have severe cramping.
 We will give you Simethicone (Gas-X), which can help ease the crampy pains, but the key to alleviating this pain is to walk in the hallways as soon as possible to stimulate your bowels to resume normal function rapidly.
 Nothing you eat or drink will affect the “crampy phase” and there is no cure for it other than a “tincture of time” and walking.
 Neither Dilaudid nor Vicodin should be used for this pain.
-You can try over-the-counter Gas-X at home as well, if the gas pains continue to bother.
+You can try over-the-counter Gas-X at home as well if the gas pains continue to bother.

 3. Shoulder pain: can result from the gas that was used to inflate your abdominal cavity if laparoscopic surgery was performed.
 This gas is deflated from the abdomen after the surgery, but a small amount still remains

 and may cause you to have a sense of pain in your right shoulder (and sometimes in your left shoulder).
-It is mild, constant and tolerable and usually starts the morning after the surgery.
+It is mild, constant, and tolerable and usually starts the morning after the surgery.
 There is nothing wrong with your shoulder, however.
 This pain can take several hours to a few days to completely resolve.
 Moving around in bed into different positions and getting out of bed to walk can relieve this pain sooner, and Aleve can help.

 Sore throat: You may notice that your throat is sore or that you are hoarse or have laryngitis after the surgery.
 This is because a tube was placed to help you breathe during the surgery and was removed before you woke up.
 If bothersome, ask for some throat spray for relief.